BabyElias/WeatherMuse/README.md

 - Available in 4 different languages
 - Available in both light and dark mode.
 - Can show temperatures in both Celsius and Fahrenheit Units

+## Motivation Behind the Project :
+<I>Pressure, Dew Point, UV Index, Moon Phase.....Do we need to know all this when checking the weather conditions of our area?
+Do these affect the life of common people like us?
+No, right!
+Then why should we overcomplicate our weather applications , making them difficult for people to navigate and acquire the essential information.</I> <br><br>
+WeatherMuse aims at changing this situation by providing with a minimalistic and user-friendly way for people to access real-time weather information for any location in the world.
+Its purpose is to provide a convenient alternative to other weather apps that may be cluttered or difficult to navigate.

 ## Local Setup :
 - Fork the repository.